X-Plane/xptools/src/XESCore/README.md

 So you're seeing issues with the near_collinear test and location, but there's actually another operation that can go haywire: there is a counter-clockwise-inbetween predicate (given three vectors out of a vertex, how are they ordered?) that is used to sort the edges out of a vertex...assuming you've figured out who is connected to whom, this sorting is needed to build polygons that don't overlap each other...there are various precision cases that can make this primitive blow up.

-Unfortunately I always seem to work on the scenery code under fire, which is why we've limped along with the mess we have now for two renders (the 820 render and the 900 render - I think the 800 us-only render was done with CGAL's pmwx, which was also painful at the time).
+Unfortunately I always seem to work on the scenery code under fire, which is why we've limped along with the mess we have now for two renders (the 820 render and the 900 render---I think the 800 us-only render was done with CGAL's pmwx, which was also painful at the time).

 I think I am faced with three possible strategies: